10 Online dating mistakes single mums should avoid

 10. STALKING (NEED I SAY MORE)

-There’s going to be a few disappointments along the way.
-It seems to be OK with online dating to just drop-out of a conversation, no explanation needed.
+Last on our list of online dating mistakes: Remember, there’s going to be a few disappointments along the way.
+It seems to be OK with online dating to just drop-out of a conversation, no explanation needed (this is termed as: ghosting).
 Not only does this seem rude, but it can leave you questioning where you went wrong.
 It’s especially hard if you liked the guy in question.
 You can reattempt a connection, but don’t overdo it.
 Stalking is not cool.
 Accept that you barely knew him and move on with your head held high.